Interested in a Nissan Pathfinder?

 Unlike most three-row SUVs in Australia, the Pathfinder offers a three-seat third-row bench.
 So, you have up to eight seats to play with – making the Nissan a rival to the Hyundai Palisade as well as people movers like the Kia Carnival.

-It’s not quite people mover spacious as there’s a higher floor with the SUV AWD hardware underneath the rear, but with the second row slid a little forward there’s better leg and knee room than many segment rivals.
-It could be better though, given how much space is still left behind the third row of seats.
+It’s not quite people mover spacious, though, as there’s a higher floor with the SUV AWD hardware underneath the rear-end, but with the second row slid a little forward there’s better leg and knee room than in many segment rivals.
+But it could be better, given how much space is still left behind the third row of seats.

-There’s also a third ISOFIX anchor point on the left-side third-row seat to go with the two on the outboard second-row seats, but the high shoulder line and chunky side interior panels might make outward visibility for smaller, nausea-prone children a little challenging.
+There’s also a third ISOFIX anchor point on the left-side third-row seat to go with the two on the outboard second-row seats, but the high shoulder line and chunky side interior panels might make outward visibility challenging for smaller, nausea-prone children.

-Boot space is rated at 205 litres with the third row in use, 554 litres with the third row folded and 782 litres with both the second and third rows folded.
+Boot space is rated at 205 litres with the third row in use, 554 litres with the third row folded and 782 litres with both the second and third rows stowed.

-It sounds limited on paper, and while Nissan doesn’t quote the measurement type it appears it’s measured to the base of the window line which is quite low.
-As you can see from the pictures, there’s quite a lot of space on offer if you measure to the headrests or even the roofline.
+It sounds limited on paper, and while Nissan doesn’t quote the measurement type it appears it’s measured to the base of the window line, which is quite low.
+As you can see from the pictures, there’s quite a lot of space on offer if you measure to the head restraints or even the roofline.

 DimensionsNissan Pathfinder ST-L AWD